abuseofnotation/category-theory-illustrated/_chapters/02_category.md

 A simple context where this law applies --- the natural numbers are commutative under the operation of addiction, e.g. 1 + 2 = 2 + 1 (we will learn more about this in the chapter on groups).

-**Question:** If our objects are sets, what set operations can play the part of the dot in this example (i.e. which ones are commutative)?
+**Task 5:** If our objects are sets, what set operations can play the part of the dot in this example (i.e. which ones are commutative)?

 ## Associativity